Brightify/Reactant/docs/getting-started/quickstart.md

 ### Component Action

-When a **Component** needs to notify it's owner, it produces an **Action**.
+When a **Component** needs to notify its owner, it produces an **Action**.
 Remember the second generic parameter from earlier?
 That specifies the type of produced **Action**.
 The type can be anything, but we recommend using *enum*s.
 We leverage **RxSwift**'s *Observables* for actions since they are versatile and easier to use than callbacks or delegates.
 Let's extend our `GreeterView` with a text field.

 ```swift
 import RxSwift